Fight Uveitis Blindness! (FUB!) Coming Soon

 In a first of its kind in the world, the Save Sight Registries holds 10 years of data on ophthalmic treatment outcomes for neovascular (wet) Age-Related Macular Degeneration (wet AMD).
 As of January 2019, over 184,562 treatments have been captured in the database for approximately 10,100 patients and 12,949 eyes treated for wet AMD.

 Under the Fight Retinal Blindness! project, clinicians worldwide can capture data for:

 Under the Fight Corneal Blindness! project, clinicians are able to capture data for:

-Fight Corneal Blindness and Fight Tumour Blindness! projects are in development.
-It is anticipated that registries associated with these programs will be rolled out nationally in the coming year.
+Fight Uveitis Blindness! project is in development.
+It is anticipated that registries associated with this program will be rolled out nationally in the coming year.